Show All - Hide All

 The Basketmaker Communities Project: Early Pueblo Society in the Mesa Verde Region

-In May 2012, the Crow Canyon Archaeological Center began the second year of excavations as part of its ongoing study of early Pueblo community development in the Mesa Verde region.
+In May 2013, the Crow Canyon Archaeological Center began the third year of excavations as part of its ongoing study of early Pueblo community development in the Mesa Verde region.

 Titled the Basketmaker Communities Project: Early Pueblo Society in the Mesa Verde Region, this multiyear (2011–2014) study focuses on a pivotal, but underinvestigated and poorly understood, time in Pueblo history: the Basketmaker III period, A.D.
 500–750.